TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 I eventually realised that this was a knee-jerk reaction to those bad experiences.

 I actually like a lot of my masculine traits.
 But I also like a lot of my feminine traits.
-True freedom came from acting completely independently from the trauma they gave me.
+True freedom came from acting independently of the trauma they gave me.

-I don't do what they want me to do.
-And I don't do the opposite of what they want me to do. **I do what I want to do.**

 ## Now

 Nowadays, I'm leading the life I want to.
 It took a long time, but I'm finally there.

+I skipped out a lot, but things feel different now.
+Hurdles are annoyances that I'll get through eventually.
+I don't have a choice.

 # Part six: Why